Pachaimalai Subramanya Swamy Temple

 Temple Timings – Pachaimalai Subramanya Swamy Temple

-The temple is open on all days from 6:00 AM to 1:00 PM and 4:00 PM to 8:00 PM.
+The temple remains open daily from 6:00 AM to 1:00 PM and again from 4:00 PM to 8:00 PM.

 Pooja Details – Pachaimalai Subramanya Swamy Temple